joemto20-tech/pip-boy-3000-holotapes/holotapes/BigIron/README.md

   VICTORY.avi
   DEFEAT.avi

-VAULT_OPEN.avi may be placed either directly in VIDEO or inside VIDEO/Granny.

 ADDING AN ENEMY
 1. Duplicate the Granny folder and rename it.
 2. Replace the AVI files but keep the same filenames.